samsinai/samsinai.github.io/_posts/2018-03-29-Coupon-collecting,-viral-sex,-and-evolution.markdown

 $$E(T)= n.
 H_n \approx n \log n $$

-Here E(T) is the expected time to success and $$H_n$$  is the nth [Harmonic number](https://en.wikipedia.org/wiki/Harmonic_number).
+Here $$E(T)$$ is the expected time to success and $$H_n$$  is the nth [Harmonic number](https://en.wikipedia.org/wiki/Harmonic_number).
 Now consider the following twist, what if, you were allowed to pick up more than one coupon per day, each with independent probability p.
 Let’s call this variant the “Album collector’s problem”.
 Each day you collect an album with some coupons in it, and add those that are new to your collection.
 How many days would it take for you to pick up all of the coupons?

 Letting $$q=1-p$$, the answer is expressed as